Photo Courtesy of NBC

 Woody Harrelson has been married twice and has three daughters.

 Kirstie Alley is best friends with actor John Travolta and is also a very close friend of Oprah Winfrey.

-Shelley Long has been in films and guest starred on many different television series such as, “Strong Medicine”, “8 Simple Rules” and “Boston Legal”.
+Shelley Long has been in films and guest starred on many different television series including Strong Medicine, 8 Simple Rules and Boston Legal.

 Rhea Perlman is close friends with actress Lucy Liu.

-John Ratzenberger was one of the people who helped to construct the stage for the legendary Woodstock Festival in 1969.
+John Ratzenberger helped to construct the stage for the legendary Woodstock Festival in 1969.

-George Wendt was on “The Colbert Report” in 2009, the day before the announcement of what city would host the Summer Olympics in 2016.
-As their way of supporting the city of Chicago, Illinois, Wendt and Colbert comically insulted the other three cities that were in the running, Madrid, Tokyo and Rio de Janeiro, while drinking Chicago’s favorite Old Style beer.
+George Wendt appeared on The Colbert Report in 2009, the day before the announcement of which city would host the Summer Olympics in 2016.
+As their way of supporting Chicago, Illinois, Wendt and Colbert comically insulted the other three cities in the running, Madrid, Tokyo and Rio de Janeiro, while drinking Chicago’s favorite Old Style beer.

-John Ratzenberger is the only member of the Cheers cast to have actually lived in Boston at one time.
+John Ratzenberger is the only member of the Cheers cast to have lived in Boston at one time.

-Bebe Neuwirth has played all three of the main female roles in the Broadway Revival of “Chicago”.
+Bebe Neuwirth has played all three of the main female roles in the Broadway Revival of Chicago.